Seattle Modern Orchestra: Ipsa Dixit

 All Ages

-The following description was submitted by the event organizer.
+The following description comes from the event organizer.

 Ipse dixit /Ip-suh dik-sit/: noun (Latin).
 Literally "he, himself, said it."